gdlyan/yc-playground/nocodb-pg-tf/03 Create PostgreSQL Server/readme.md

     fs_type: ext4
     host_path: /home/${DEFAULT_USER}/data-disk
 ```
 This compose file tells Yandex Cloud to run `postgres` and `pgadmin` containers on the same virtual machine.
-Docker will automatically create a network and attache these two containers to it.
+Docker will automatically create a network and attach these two containers to it.
 This will allow `pgadmin` to connect to `postgres` using the container name (which is `postgres`, too).

+The `postgres` container will listen on port 5432, while the `pgadmin` container will listen on port 80.

 The expression wrapped in curly brackets pereceded with '$' symbol are the Postgres and pgAdmin credentials.
-They will be replaced with the values of the corresponding variables declared in the Postgres virtual machine's Terraform configuration that we define in the next step.
+They will be replaced with the values of the corresponding variables declared in the Postgres virtual machine's Terraform configuration that we define in the  steps .

 The PostgreSQL data and the pgAdmin configuration directories will be mapped to an external virtual disk `pgdata` that will be mounted to a `data-disk` directory in the home directory of the default user.
 This virtual disk will be exactly the persistent `pg-data-disk` that we create in the [step 3.2]().
 The device-name for this name will be set to 'pgdata' when the disk is attached to the virtual machine, we will do this in the following step, too.

+The nice thing about container optimized image is that if the device comes across the unpartitioned unformatted secondary disk then partitioning and formatting will be done out of the box.
+So we don't need to worry about it any further than specifying `fs_type: ext4` in the `x-yc-disks` block of the docker-compose manifest.
 ### Step 3.4.2 create `pg_instance.tf` with the following content:
 ```
 data "template_file" "docker_compose_pg_yaml" {